kanand2306/Associate-Management-System/README.md

-# Associate-Management-System
+# Associate Management System

+## Project Description

-This project is to manage the database of an  educational institute which provides the courses in various domain.
-It consists of 3 files:
+The main aim of this project is to manage the database of an educational institute that provides courses in various domains.
+It consists of associate details like how many associates were attended for a demo, joined, enrolled for the courses like Bigdata, IoT, machine learning, artificial intelligence, etc. Whenever the administrator needs information about the associates, they should be able to fetch the required data.
-1. Dataset
-2. PPT
-3. Documentation of Commands

-It consist of 4 tables:
-1. Master table: It consist of all the records with all the details of the associates.
+## Technologies Used

+* HDFS
+* Hive
+* SQL
+* Hadoop
+* Cloudera5
+* Ubuntu 18.04

+## Features

+List of features ready and TODOs for future development
+* Number of Distinct courses.
+* Number of courses enrolled by each student.
+* List of Students whose demo has been scheduled.
-2. Demo table: It consist the list of students whose demo has been scheduled, demo done and demo not done.
+* List of students whose demo has not been scheduled.
+* List of students who are done with their demo.
+* List of students who haven’t attended demo.
-3. Enroll table: It consist of list of all the students who have been enrolled in any of the course.
+* List of students who have enrolled in any of the course.
-4. Account table: It consist of all the payment details of all the students who are enrolled in any of the course.

-Future Enhancements:
-1. Dividing enrolled students into batches.
-2. Including payment modes both online of offline, if online then using debit card, credit card, UPI or Internet Banking and if offline then by cash, cheque, demand draft, etc.
-3. List of students who have dropped from the institution.
+* List of students who attended demo but not enrolled.
+* List of students whose demo was scheduled on Weekday’s.
+* List of students whose demo was scheduled on Weekend’s.
+* Number of male and female associates are there.
+* Maximum discount offered in respective course.
+* Minimum discount offered in respective course.
+* Total fee of all students
+* Total paid fees of all students
+* Fee details of enrolled students

+## Getting Started

+> First download the dataset.
+> Read the Project Commands.docx for all the commands.
+> Create the hive table.
+> Import the dataset.
+> Run the queries.

+## Usage

+> After setup, go to Hive and run all the queries.

+## Contributors

+> Anand Kumar
+> Akhil
+> Soumya
+> Kavya Reddy